bridgedb/bridgedbjs/README.md

 To run tests during development, check out the [test documentation](./test/README.md).

-To build bridgedbjs and update github repo:
+To build bridgedb and update github repo:

 1) Commit changes to the master branch of your local repo.